-I call this image, “Sunrise in the side view mirror.”
+I call this image, “Purple sky, with sunrise in the side view mirror.”

 “Truth waits for eyes unclouded by longing.”